- If your venture does not answer or address the Fall 2014 Challenge.

 - Your venture is past the startup phase.
-We typically define startup as less than five years old, and still searching for the proven and repeatable business model.
+We typically define startup as less than five years old, and still experimenting with models for scalable and repeatable growth.

 - Your venture does not leverage people as a core part of the solution.
 Points of Light is the largest service and civic engagement organization in the world, and thus, our focus is on supporting early-stage startups who believe in putting people at the center of change.